-Tests done for this paper, together with the results in Strow et al. (2021), established that jacobians derived from MERRA2 versus ERA5 produced no significant differences in the context of retrieved trends or anomalies done for this paper, as the uncertainty in linear trends due to inter-annual variability dominates over any uncertainty (or differences between) model fields.
+Tests done for this paper, together with the results in (Strow et al., 2021), established that jacobians derived from MERRA2 versus ERA5 produced no significant differences in the context of retrieved trends or anomalies done for this paper, as the uncertainty in linear trends due to inter-annual variability dominates over any uncertainty (or differences between) model fields.

-6.3 Optimal Estimation Retrieval : State vector, covariance matrices and a-priori
+5.3 Optimal Estimation Retrieval : State vector, covariance matrices and a-priori

-Using monthly ERA5 model fields averaged over 20 years, for each of the 64×72 tiles we computed analytic jacobians for the following (vector) atmospheric thermodynamic variables [fractional water vapor, fractional ozone and temperature] together with (scalar) surface temperature, where we retrieved fractional gas concentration trends $dfracX/dt = 1/X{avg}(z)dX{avg}(z)/dt$ to keep all values in the state vector at about the same magnitude.
-A single iteration Optimal Estimation retrieval Rodgers (2000) is used to simultaneously solve for the geophysical parameter trends.
-As in (Strow & DeSouza-Machado, 2020) the geophysical covariance uncertainty matrices are a combination of Tikonov and covariance regularization.
-The uncertainties for the covariance matrices were typically [0.1,0.25,0.45] K yr-1 for the surface/tropospheric/stratospheric temperature trends, and

-[0.04/0.02] yr-1 for the fractional tropospheric/stratospheric water vapor trends.
-Tikonov L1 regularization (Rodgers, 2000) also included, with the scalar factor multiplying this regularization corresponding to about 1/10 the covariance uncertainties.
+Using monthly ERA5 model fields averaged over 20 years, for each of the $64 \times 72$ tiles we computed analytic jacobians for the following (vector) atmospheric thermodynamic variables fractional water vapor, fractional ozone and temperature together with (scalar) surface temperature.
+We retrieved fractional gas concentration trends dfracX/dt = $1/X{avg}(z)dX{avg}(z)/dt$ to keep all values in the state vector at about the same magnitude.
+A single iteration Optimal Estimation retrieval (Rodgers, 2000) is used to simultaneously solve for the geophysical parameter trends.
+As in Strow & DeSouza-Machado (2020) the geophysical covariance uncertainty matrices are a combination of Tikonov and covariance regularization.
+The uncertainties for the covariance matrices were typically [0.1,0.25,0.45] K yr-1 for the surface/tropospheric/stratospheric temperature trends, and $[0.04/0.02] \text{ yr}^{-1}$ for the fractional tropospheric/stratospheric water vapor trends.
+Tikonov L1 regularization Rodgers (2000) also included, with the scalar factor multiplying this regularization corresponding to about 1/10 the covariance uncertainties.
 The spectral uncertainties used in the retrievals come from the above mentioned trend uncertainties.
-For completeness we note that a sequential retrieval (see for example Smith and Barnet (2020)) produces very similar geophysical trends.
+For completeness we note that a sequential retrieval (see for example) trend retrieval produces very similar geophysical trends.

-Here we emphasize four points about our geophysical trend retrievals, which sets us apart from trends derived from other datasets.
+Here we emphasize four unique points about our geophysical trend retrievals, which sets us apart distinguishes this approach from trends derived from other datasets.
 Firstly the a-priori trend state vector is zero (dST/dt = dT(z)/dt = dQ(z)/dt = 0) for all geophysical parameters, except for water vapor where we enforced constant (or slightly increasing) relative humidity as described below.
 This ensures traceability of our retrieval is straightforward especially wherever the AIRS instrument has sensitivity.
-For example the 300 - 800 mb water vapor trend retrievals will be based on the data only, thereby insulating us from any possible a-priori information from e-g-climatology or NWP models, unlike the operational AIRS V7 or CLIMCAPS retrievals which use first guesses based on neural net and MERRA2 respectively.
+For example the 300 - 800 mb water vapor trend retrievals will be based on the observed data only, thereby insulating us from any possible a-priori information from e.g. climatology or NWP models reanalysis, unlike the operational AIRS V7 or CLIMCAPS retrievals which use first guesses based on neural net and MERRA2 respectively.

-Secondly as seen in Figures 4 and 5, in the 15 μm region there is a large spectral overlap signal (-0.06 K yr-1) from the increasing CO2, which is much larger than the expected atmospheric temperature trend (0.01 K yr-1).
+Secondly as seen in Figures B2 and B1, in the 15 $\mu m$ region there is of Figure B2 shows a large spectral overlap signal (-0.06 K yr-1) from the increasing CO2, which is much larger than the expected atmospheric temperature trend (0.01 - 0.02 K yr-1).
 These correlations makes it difficult to jointly retrieve both temperatures changes and changes in well mixed GHGs such as CO2.
 We chose to focus on retrieving temperature changes only, by spectrally removing the effects of changing CO2, CH4 and N2O GHG concentrations.
-This was done by using the GHG trends estimated from NOAA ESRL CarbonTracker data multiplied by the appropriate GHG gas column jacobian (CO2,N2O and CH4 and CFC11,CFC12) computed as described above using the averaged over 20 years ERA5 monthly profile for each tile.
+This was done by using the GHG trends estimated from NOAA ESRL Carbon-Tracker data multiplied by the appropriate GHG gas column jacobian (CO2,N2O and CH4 and CFC11,CFC12) computed as described above using the averaged over 20 years ERA5 monthly profile for each tile.

-Thirdly instead of using all 100 layers described in the AIRS forward model Strow, Hannon, DeSouza-Machado, et al. (2003), we combine pairs of layers for a 50 atmospheric layer retrieval, as the AIRS radiances contain far fewer than 100 pieces of information (see e.g. Maddy and Barnet (2008); De Souza-Machado et al. (2018)).
+Thirdly instead of using all 100 layers described in the AIRS forward model (Strow, Hannon, DeSouza-Machado, et al., 2003), we combine pairs of layers for a 50 atmospheric layer retrieval, as the AIRS radiances contain far fewer than 100 pieces of information (see e.g. (Maddy & Barnet, 2008; De Souza-Machado et al., 2018)).